kipe91/MyReads-Project/README.md

 ## To get started

 1. Download zip file (and package it up) or clone this repository.
-2. Start your console and cd into the projects folder.
+2. Start your terminal and cd into the projects folder.
     - install all project dependencies with `npm install`
     - start the development server with `npm start`
 3. If your browser dont start automatic then browse to `http://localhost:3000/`